robbiejaeger/memento-mori/README.md

 * [X] Build Express server to serve static assets
 * [ ] Add app manifest to enable PWA home screen icon
-* [ ] Request permission from the user for Push Notifications in the browser
+* [X] Request permission from the user for Push Notifications in the browser
+* [ ] Send a push notification activated from the browser